Mare – Swabbing

-£125 for the mare owner for each birth
+The Society will pay £125 for the mare owner for an aborted or lost foal:

-1. The owner of the dam must report the birth of foal to the SHS within seven (7) days of it occurring.
+Conditions: 1.
+The owner of the dam must report the birth of foal to the SHS within seven (7) days of it

-3. The grant will also be payable if the mare dies and is shown to be in-foal by a Veterinary Surgeon’s post-mortem.
+- The grant will also be payable if the mare dies and reported to be in-foal by a Veterinary Surgeon’s post-mortem.
 This paperwork evidence must be received in the SHS office within a month of losing a foal.

-- These events must be reported to the SHS office within seven days of them occurring.
+- These events must be reported to the SHS office within seven (7) days of occurrence.